Dadang Suprayogi

 Dadang Suprayogi (or Suprajogi, 12 April 1914 – 13 September 1998) was an Indonesian military officer and politician.
 He served in the Indonesian Army, primarily in Kodam III/Siliwangi, before he was appointed minister under Sukarno in 1958.
-He served as ministers of production, and later minister of public works, until 1966.
+He served as minister of production, and later minister of public works, until 1966.
 Afterwards, he chaired the Audit Board of Indonesia for a time before participating and leading sports organizations in Indonesia, including heading the National Sports Committee of Indonesia and representing the country in the International Olympic Committee.

 Early life and education

 Suprayogi was born in Bandung on 12 April 1914.
 He studied at a Middelbare Handelsschool (equivalent of a high school) there, majoring in economics.

 Career

 Early and military career

 He began working as a clerk at Bandung's municipal government in 1935 until the Japanese takeover in 1942, during which he was promoted to financial inspector for the city.
 After the Japanese surrender, he joined the newly formed People's Security Agency (BKR) as part of its local leadership in Bandung.
 During the Indonesian National Revolution, he was part of the Siliwangi Division which largely operated in Western Java, where he held various positions including chief of logistics and special chief of staff.
 After the war ended, he served in several other positions in the army, until he was the army's quartermaster general by 1955.

-As a lieutenant colonel, he was appointed as Siliwangi Division's commander-in-chief in August 1956, replacing Alexander Evert Kawilarang.
+As a lieutenant colonel, he was appointed Siliwangi Division's commander-in-chief in August 1956, replacing Alexander Evert Kawilarang.
 Many officers of the Siliwangi Division at the time were considering launching a coup against the government in order to "improve the affairs of state", and one of Suprayogi's first actions was to gather regimental and battalion officers to convince them against backing such coups in late September 1955.
 A number of Siliwangi officers, namely Kemal Idris, were later removed by Suprayogi as they made a continued futile attempt to gather support for a coup, including leading a regiment to head towards Jakarta before they were intercepted by other Siliwangi units and was forced to turn back without a fight.